dftlibs/numgrid/README.rst

 Numgrid is a library that produces numerical integration grid for molecules based on atom coordinates, atom types, and basis set information.
-This library can be built with Rust and Python bindings.
+This library provides Rust and Python bindings.

 .. contents:: Table of Contents